Which shipping and mailing services are available online?

-These are your primary options for online mailing services:
+These are your primary options for online shipping and mailing services:

 - USPS: The US Postal Service has been around quite a bit longer than the Internet—but it’s adjusted pretty quickly.
 All their services are available online, from Media Mail to Priority Mail Express, and you’ll usually find competitive rates, especially if your shipment isn’t especially urgent.